aidv/websockets-callback/README.md

 WebSocket messages with callbacks.
 There's a C++ port of this library called [WebSockets-Callback.CPP](https://github.com/aidv/WebSockets-Callback.CPP)

+### Projects using websockets-callback
+- I2Catalyst - A browser based I2C packet analyzer using NodeJS

 ### Coding fashion
 Firstly, it's important to understand that the file ```wscb.js``` inside the folder ```./lib``` is cross compatible with both NodeJS and the browser (in my case Chrome).